top of page

 Why Workforce Plans Break Down: What Executive Decision-Makers Actually Need

 Key Insights from Cinareo’s Recent Conversation with Industry Experts Mark Alpern and Daniel Piper This article is the fourth and final part in our series exploring key themes from Cinareo’s recent conversation with workforce planning experts Mark Alpern and Daniel Piper.
-CFOs, operations executives, and budget holders often find themselves at a critical juncture where workforce planning succeeds or stalls.
-WFM teams build credible forecasts and thoughtful capacity plans.
-How
+Workforce plans often lose traction the moment they reach executive leadership.
+Not because the work was wrong, but because leaders are being asked to make decisions on information that does not clearly tran

 The High Cost of Complexity in Workforce Management Software